What’s the Difference Between Computer Science and Electrical & Computer Engineering?

 By offering a major in Electrical & Computer Engineering rather than a Computer Engineering major, we emphasize increasingly important traditional electrical engineering subjects such as electromagnetics and signal processing to anyone with a deep interest in computer systems.

-We find the hybrid discipline of Electrical & Computer Engineering produces better-prepared students.
+The secret—Duke’s hybrid discipline of Electrical & Computer Engineering

-We find the hybrid discipline of Electrical & Computer Engineering (ECE) produces students better prepared to integrate modern computing systems into devices and products capable of bettering the world.
-(Computer Science at Duke is a department in Trinity College of Arts & Sciences.
-Computer science majors follow the Trinity College curriculum.)
+We find that the hybrid discipline of Electrical & Computer Engineering (ECE) produces students who are better prepared to integrate modern computing systems into devices and products and can better the world.

 Many Duke faculty members, like myself, have appointments in both the ECE and Computer Science departments.

 In the Pratt School of Engineering, many of our Electrical & Computer Engineering majors take a second major in Computer Science.
-And, the two departments have cooperated to create a second major program that fits well into our four-year program.
+The two departments have cooperated to create a second major program that fits well into our four-year program.

 Duke gives students the best of all worlds—a firm grounding in theoretical underpinnings, deep practical knowledge of actual computer hardware, and traditional and yet still highly relevant electrical engineering subjects that better prepare them for careers designing future technology.